Use the links below to find a wide range of information relating to your lease.

-The new leaseholder is responsible for the accounts from the date of completion onwards, including any existing debt or credit on the account.
-Any actual account not yet produced, for example a final account adjustment, (regardless of whether it is a debit or credit) will be the responsibility of the new leaseholder.
+The new homeowner is responsible for the accounts from the date of completion onwards, including any existing debt or credit on the account.
+Any actual account not yet produced, for example a final account adjustment, (regardless of whether it is a debit or credit) will be the responsibility of the new homeowner.

 You must obtain our written permission before displaying a ‘for sale’ or 'to let' board on the property or in the grounds.
 We will not unreasonably withhold our permission but there are restrictions attached such as:

 only one board can be displayed

 permission is given for a fixed period and will be reviewed at the end of the period

 once a purchaser has been found, the board must be removed.